 To this, she says nothing, clearly still uncomfortable with the fact that she resorted to striking him.

 Cutting her eyes at him, she snorts and then relaxes her head back against the headrest.

 “No, but you are.”

-Although it's dark and his eyes are predominately on the road, he can see her head turn in his peripheral vision.
-First to study him and then to look away, suddenly finding something very interesting along with a route that she travels almost daily.
+It’s dark and his eyes are predominately on the road, but he can see her head turn in his peripheral vision.
+First to study him and then to look away, suddenly finding something very interesting along a route that she travels almost daily.

 Fearing he has already said too much, he refrains from making any further comment.

 When they reach her apartment, he pulls into an open spot and moves to get out when she places her hand over his and stops him.

 Mulder isn’t sure if she’s referring to his comment about her being worth the effort or the fact that he referred to her has being distractingly beautiful, but since the answer would be the same either way, he doesn’t bother to ask her for clarification.

 Nodding, she shifts uncomfortably, removing her hand from his and placing it in her lap.

 “It’s just … no-one has ever said anything like that to me, not in that context anyway.”